eden-brekke/bus-mall/README.md

 What observations or questions do you have about what you’ve learned so far?<br>
 In the demo Audrey mentioned using a container for the random image index generated, in order to get three unique images to show, I didn't do that but instead used while loops.
 So I'm quite curious what this other method would be.
 Intrigued <br>
 How long did it take you to complete this assignment?
 And, before you started, how long did you think it would take you to complete this assignment?<br>
 This assignment took me about 3 hours to complete.
 I thought it would take around that amount of time.
-Right on track.
+Right on track. <br>